 This showed up in a Generation X Annual, when Dracula gained entry to the school.
 In fact, each individual room required its own separate invite, as each was the domain of whoever lived in that room.
 However, it didn't do the Gen Xers much good, since their first response to a knock at the door was to say, "Come in."

-Let the Right One In.
-The title pretty much gives it away.
-When Oskar finally gets Eli to tell him what happens if she tries to enter a place uninvited, she finally demonstrates by stepping inside.
+Let the Right One In: When Oskar finally gets Eli to tell him what happens if she tries to enter a place uninvited, she demonstrates by stepping inside.
 Ten or so seconds later, she begins bleeding from every orifice.

 In the 2011 remake, the Brewsters take shelter in their house, thinking this rule will save them, only for Jerry the vampire to rip the gaslines out and ignite them.